 Former LSU Star Barkevious Mingo arrested on indecency with a child charge

-ARLINGTON - Current Atlanta Falcons and former LSU linebacker Barkevious Mingo was arrested this week for indecency with a child, sexual contact according to ESPN.
+ARLINGTON - Current Atlanta Falcon and former LSU linebacker Barkevious Mingo was arrested this week for allegedly having sexual contact with a child, according to ESPN.

 Mingo, 30, was taken in on Thursday by Arlington Police.
 According to court records, he faces a second-degree felony charge.
 If convicted, Mingo can face up to 20 years according to Texas law.